emmjayh/SingWithMe/web/README.md

 - Use Railway persistent storage only for text logs; audio uploads disabled by default.

 ## Next Implementation Steps
-1. Scaffold Vite app and set up Tailwind theme matching desktop palette.
+1. Implement `ConfidenceGateWorklet` matching the desktop envelope parameters.
-2. Implement `ConfidenceGateWorklet` mirroring desktop attack/release/hold logic.
+2. Load ONNX Runtime Web VAD/pitch models and feed live confidence into the store.
-3. Load ONNX Runtime Web models, map output probabilities to UI, and add calibration wizard that captures 10 s noise sample.
+3. Capture real calibration samples (10 s) and persist thresholds to IndexedDB.
-4. Wire logging/telemetry panel with download-to-JSON option for debugging.
+4. Expose telemetry download and optional upload endpoint for field debugging.